nguyentran0212/iegems-website/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 title: In-ear Gems
-excerpt: "Tonality is not everything. <br/>I search for the most immersive in-ear-monitors."
+excerpt: "There are more than tonality. <br/>I search for the most immersive in-ear-monitors."
 layout: home
 header:
     overlay_image: /assets/images/header-comparison-rigs.jpeg